 Under the FCPA, if the issuer owns 50% or less of the voting power of the joint venture, the issuer is required to “proceed in good faith to use its influence, to the extent reasonable under the . . . circumstances, to cause [the joint venture] to devise and maintain a system of internal accounting controls” consistent with those required of issuers.3

 Organizations should conduct due diligence on their joint venture partners prior to the formation of the joint venture.
 Such due diligence will be largely similar to the due diligence conducted during mergers and acquisitions.
-For more, see the Mergers &Acquisitions topic in the Anti-Bribery and Corruption Compliance Programs section.
+For more, see here.
 The company should consider obtaining ABC certifications from the joint venture partners, as well as including contractual provisions in the joint venture agreement relating to past compliance with ABC laws, audit and termination rights, and indemnification.
 Based on the due diligence, the company should determine whether it should require that the joint venture partners revise or update their ABC training, policies, and procedures.
 The company should retain all documents related to the due diligence.

 1 15 USC §§ 78dd-1, 78dd-2, 78dd-3.